chichiwang/notes/os/linux/cli/fundamentals/README.md

 Often the graphical terminal (graphical environment) is tty1, so you can access it from a command line console by pressing `CTRL+ALT+F1`.

 To change terminals from within a console you can use the command `chvt` followed by the tty number.
 For example, if you are on tty 2 and you want to switch to the tty 3, you would enter the command `chvt 3`.

+Virtual (physical) consoles are represented by device files that are permanently resident on the machine.

+### Pseudo Consoles
+These consoles are the most common type of connection - often representing remote connections to a server.
+Pseudo consoles are created dynamically as a connection is made.

+Pseudo terminals are named by the following convention: `/dev/psts/x` where `x` is a number.

+More information about a console connection can be found by inspecting the `SSH_` variables.
+Using autocomplete on `$SSH_` will display the environment variables set up for a SSH connection.

+Often these terminals represent remote connections (via SSH or Telnet) as well as connections from the GUI (via XTerminal or Gnome Terminal).

+**SSH vs Telnet**

+`SSH` is encrypted, listens on port 22, and is 3rd party software (PuTTY).

+`Telnet` is unencrypted, listens on port 23, and is first party packaged software.

 ## Additional Resources
 * [Linux Virtual Console And Terminal Explained](https://www.computernetworkingnotes.com/linux-tutorials/linux-virtual-console-and-terminal-explained.html)